Deep, slow-slip action may direct largest earthquakes and their tsunamis

-Category: Environment Hits: 4Megathrust earthquakes and subsequent tsunamis that originate in subduction zones like Cascadia -- Vancouver Island, Canada, to northern California -- are some of the most severe natural disasters in the world.
+Category: Environment Hits: 5Megathrust earthquakes and subsequent tsunamis that originate in subduction zones like Cascadia -- Vancouver Island, Canada, to northern California -- are some of the most severe natural disasters in the world.
 Now a team of geoscientists thinks the key to understanding some of these destructive events may lie in the deep, gradual slow-slip behaviors beneath the subduction zones.
 This information might help in planning for future earthquakes in the area.

 Read more https://www.sciencedaily.com/releases/2020/12/201221173131.htm